contentful/storageroom-to-contentful.rb/README.md

 10. 'Location'
 ```

-Each file in ```data/collections``` must be changed.
+All files in ```data/collections``` must be inspected and changed.
-Value of "input_type" attribute must belongs to list of available field types on Contentful.
+Any occurrence of the *input_type* attribute must changed to a type that is available on Contentful.

 #### File & Image

 File and Image are equivalent to ```Asset``` in Contentful.
 To create Asset type in Contentful, you must change ```input_type``` to ```Asset```.

 #### Select

 StorageRoom has a field type: ```select``` which is not directly referred in Contentful.
 As an equivalent it can be treated as a Symbol.
 To create a single ```Symbol``` you must change ```input_type``` to ```Symbol```